MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/csnapinpropertypageimpl-class.md

 ### <a name="parameters"></a>Parametri

 *lpszTitle*<br/>
-[in] Il titolo della pagina delle proprietà.
+in Titolo della pagina delle proprietà.

 ### <a name="remarks"></a>Note

-Per inizializzare la struttura sottostante, chiamare [CSnapInPropertyPageImpl::Create](#create).
+Per inizializzare la struttura sottostante, chiamare [CSnapInPropertyPageImpl:: create](#create).

 ##  <a name="create"></a>  CSnapInPropertyPageImpl::Create